jamievlin/gamesden-graphicssample/README.md

 # The Games Den Workshop Talk
-## "Hello Triangle" graphics sample
+## "Hello Triangle" + "Rotating Cube" graphics sample

 This is a sample code for the talk for Graphics Sample created by Jamie "flamingsjack" (she/her)